barondebajit/NcryptDcrypt/README.md

 ## Features
-1.Encrypts any given text using its algorithm.
+1.Encrypts any given text using its algorithm and returns a ciphertext with a unique key.
-2.Decrypts the encrypted text back to its original form using the application.
+2.Decrypts the ciphertext back to its original form using the unique key generated.

 ## Usage